lwaix/FlagBox/README.md

-## pmorm.py - a simple mysql orm for python3 users
+## pmorm.py - a simple mysql orm for python3

 #### usage